jiyolla/CSI4101-software-capstone-design/README.md

 ### Things To Do
-1. Solve drl predict hang issue
-2. Action mapping dqn to service model + server(json)
+1. Make test request series and evaluater
+2. Implement random load balancer
-3. Evaluate load balancer performance and compare with random load balancer
+3. Implement region aware load balancer
+4. Run drl for 1 an hour
+5. Compare the result of 3 load balancer

-4. Automate deployment.
+5. Automate deployment.
     1. Include dockerfile of the service server.
 Also probably include some bash command for multiple docker each serving a single model.
     2. Scripts to install prerequisite.